At COAR: Wash your hands!

 Given the current global situation surrounding the novel coronavirus, we felt it was important to post a short update on what is happening in El Salvador and specifically at COAR.

-As of March 11, there are NO diagnosed cases of COVID-19 in Salvadoran territory.
+- As of March 11, there were NO diagnosed cases of COVID-19 in Salvadoran territory.

 President Nayib Bukele believes that his country is doing everything possible to combat the spread of the virus and to safeguard the lives of all Salvadorans.
 He addressed the public last night, saying “If countries like Italy are suffering this much, we who are a poor country, must be ready, with all protocols activated.”
 Bukele stressed that there had, as of yet, been no cases of COVID-19 diagnosed in El Salvador and exhorted his countrymen to implement recommended hygiene practices and avoid large social gatherings.

 COAR staff, in close coordination with the child protection institutions in El Salvador, is also as prepared as possible for a possible coronavirus outbreak.

 All residents and staff-members have been instructed in proper hand-washing techniques and all houses are being outfitted with extras of the supplies recommended by the Ministry of Health, including soap, hand sanitizer, and fever-reducing medications.
 Residents are not attending school, since the COAR school has been closed, and will not be going out in public, with the exception of court-ordered hearings and medical appointments.
 COAR’s El Salvador director is in communication with the director of the clinic where child protective services sends all children under its auspices and will be alerting us if there are any problems.